thecompanionnoob/Companion-Balance-Mod-experimental/Working Changelog v1.3.3.md

 ## Country-Specific Changes
 - UK:
-    -Changed owner of Andaman Islands to Bengal to prevent an exploit where you can state South Bengal early
+    - Changed owner of Andaman Islands to Bengal to prevent an exploit where you can state South Bengal early

 ## QoL Changes & Bugfixes
 - Made the AI highly prioritize gas tech when available, this is important to the WW1 bookmark